dburkhart07/dburkhart07/README.md

 ## 🚀 What I am up to
 - 🌱 **Currently learning:**
-  - Back-end development with Spring Boot
+  - Backend development with Springboot
-  - Natural Language Processing and Generative AI
+  - Natural Language Processing and Computer Vision
   - AWS
-  - Mathetics behind ML models

 - 👯 **Collaboration:**
   - I enjoy learning and collaborating with others on technical challenges to build various software solutions.